Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. A military security clearance background investigation does not substitute for our department ‘s background investigation.

 No. We use the Tennessee Law Enforcement Training Academy located in Donelson, Tennessee.
-You will stay at the Academy.
+You will reside at the academy during training.
 The normal work week while attending the academy, is Sunday afternoons to Thursday evenings, and then you get to come home on the weekend.

 Tax bills for the current calendar year are mailed in October of each year.
 Tennessee law does not require the mailing of tax notices.
 Owners of property are presumed to know that taxes are due without personal notice.
 Failure to receive a tax bill does not relieve the responsibility of payment, nor is this a reason for penalty and interest charges to be canceled if the tax bill becomes delinquent.